 Finally, hit on [Install WordPress] button to complete the installation online.
 Login to your fresh WordPress installation using the above credentials to access the dashboard for the first time.

-Watch the complete video demo tutorial on installing the WordPress on LEMP Stack:
+Watch the complete video demo tutorial on installing WordPress on LEMP Stack:

 Advanced Guides for WordPress on DigitalOcean

-Now that you’ve successfully installed WordPress on DigitalOcean, next you can follow these advanced guides to make your installation even better.
+Now that you’ve successfully installed WordPress on DigitalOcean, you can follow these advanced guides to improve your installation.

-I hope the guide has been very helpful to you.
-However, let me know if you were facing any issue or found something missing in the tutorial.
+I hope the guide has been beneficial to you.
+However, let me know if you faced any issues or found something missing in the tutorial.

 I’d be happy to acknowledge and make the correction.